 Pull the pantyhose tightly over one side of your wire wings and fix in the middle with duct tape.
 Continue on the other side of your set of matching wings.
 Pull tight again and make a knot into the pantyhose.
 Cut tightly to the knot.
 Repeat with the lower set of wings.

 In this project I used a fish net pantyhose.
 But I’ve already done several others for Halloween (a group of butterflies we were) using regular black pantyhose.
 This way you’ll have more decoration options.
 I’ll go find the photos and write a how to for you soon.

 Now it’s time to bring some life and structure into those gorgeous sparkly fairy wings:

 - I bent them a little into shape so they looked more 3D instead of very flat.

-- I used a incense stick and burned a pattern into the pantyhose.
-In this project I decided to do that after I painted – not a good decision.
+- I used an incense stick and burned a pattern into the pantyhose.
+In this project, I decided to do that after I painted – not a good decision.
 You might want to do it before!
-Also fish nets get a bit fuzzy when burning wholes in them.
-Regular pantyhose work perfect!!
+Also, fishnets get a bit fuzzy when burning holes in them.
+Regular pantyhose work perfectly!!

 - I was going to spray the wings white and add a little pink and lavender details with a brush and acrylic paint.
 BUT, my white spray paint died on me before I was done…so change of plans: I sprayed them pink and worked in some structure with white and lavender acrylic paint.
 And obviously sparkle!